 Thank you for your generous support of Ghost Fishing UK

-Our team of volunteer divers are passionate about removing ghost gear from the coastal waters of the United Kingdom.
+Our team of volunteer divers is passionate about removing ghost gear from the coastal waters of the United Kingdom.

 Lost crab and lobster pots continue catching and killing, acting as bait for more animals that die needlessly.